 There is nothing more important for a brand than its credibility.
 The credibility of a brand refers to its reputation.
 It takes a long time and a lot of hard work and dedication to build a brand and establish its credibility in the market.
 All the hard work put in can come crashing down if a customer is unhappy and lets the world know about it.
-A review or a testimonial by a customer is the story of the customer’s experience using your product.
+A review or a customer testimonial is the story of the customer’s experience using your product.
 If this story is positive, it can enhance your credibility.

 If the story is negative, it can seriously tarnish the credibility of your organization.
 It may result in potential customers refusing to buy from you because of the negative testimonial from an existing customer.
 The very future of a brand can rest on the reviews of customers.
 Therefore, every organization can enhance its brand credibility by effectively managing its customer testimonials.
 We discuss how this can be done.